debian-pkg-android-tools/android-platform-system-core/debian/adb.1.md

   directories.

 adb bugreport [_zipfile_]
-: Return all information from the device that should be included in a bug report that should be included in a bug report.
+: Return all information from the device that should be included in a bug report.

 adb backup [-f _file_] [-apk|-noapk] [-obb|-noobb] [-shared|-noshared] [-all] [-system|-nosystem] [_packages..._]
 : Write an archive of the device's data to _file_.
 If no **-f** option is